VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 1. PortfolioDir :

-Interface :  portfolio dir has the methods for delegating input to a particular portfolio through the list of portfolios.
+Interface:  portfolio dir has the methods for delegating input to a particular portfolio through the list of portfolios.

-Responsibility : stores the data of list of portfolios created in the program, through the portfolio directory array list.
+Responsibility: stores the data of list of portfolios created in the program, through the portfolio directory array list.
-Description : Interface which determines the list of portfolio's created and is connected to the controller to connect the single portfolio object (model) in the portfolio list.
-It has methods which delegate the input from controller to the main model object that is a single portfolio, where the adding of new portfolio to portfolio directory takes place, getting composition of portfolio present in portfolio list, getting portfolio list, getting total value, which portfolio name exists and size of portfolio directory list.
+Description: The PortfolioDir interface represents a portfolio manager.
+It provides methods for managing portfolios within a portfolio directory.
+These methods include adding portfolios, creating flexible portfolios, retrieving the list of portfolio names, checking if the directory is empty, getting the size of the portfolio if a portfolio name exists.
+Additionally, it offers functionality for handling portfolio compositions, values, buying and selling stocks, calculating cost basis, and analyzing stock trends.
+For stock trend analyzes the methods are gain or lose on a date, gain or lose over a period, x-day moving average, crossover days over a period, moving cross over days for a period.
+It also has methods for getting stock performance over time and portfolio performance over time.

 Methods :
 1. addPortfolio() : this method is used to add new portfolio to the portfolio directory and builder